scrabbletank/farhome-rules/rulesdoc.md

 A burst of lightning shoots from your hands that bounces from creature to creature.
 Targeting a creature you can see within range, the lightning bounces from them to up to 2 other creatures each within 3 tiles of the previous creature.
 The lightning cannot bounce to the same creature twice and must bounce to a creature if able.
 Make a spellcasting roll against the creatures dexterity.
 On success they take 1 wound in lightning damage, adding a wound die for every critical.

-The number of bounces increases by 1 and you add an enhanced die for every level above 3rd.
+The number of bounces increases by 1 and you add an enhanced die for every level cast above 3rd.

 ___
 #### Counter Spell